-In the intense discussions on what model would be best suited for intervention, the Planning Committee recognized the efforts that have gone into the school improvement process at DCJJCS, and that change many times is slow but must be affirmative and lead to positive results based on accountability of all stakeholders.
-The LEA/campus recognized that affirmative change requires focused planning and intervention measures that many times impacts personnel and academic programs and bold steps such as implementing C-Scope, intensifying the monitoring of instruction, implementing valid benchmark testing, disaggregating data to a fine point of recognizing specific Student Expectations negatively impacting subgroups, analyzing vocabulary relevant and conflicting with a student's linguistic background, replacing Principals and Assistant Principals, etc. all became variables that have been previously in place and continue to impact this campus.
-(September 1 Timeline) The campus Principal position was newly filled in August 2009.
-There is also a strong district and campus based personnel factor that can lend the district/campus the direction so greatly needed.
-In conducting the data disaggregation, it was found that the greatest concern is not the Limited English Proficient children attending DCJJCS, but the impact of second language on Hispanic children in foundation areas such as Mathematics and Science.
-This data disaggregation also concluded that TAKS monitored student subgroups are almost non-existent at the high school level and not impacting the final scores.
+In the intense discussions on what model would be best suited for intervention, the Planning Committee recognized the efforts that have gone into the school improvement process at DCJJCS, and that change many times is slow but must be affirmation. affirmative and lead to positive results based on accountability of all stakeholders.
+The LEA/campus recognized that affirmative change requires focused planning and intervention measures that many times impacts personnel and academic programs. programs and bold steps such as implementing C-Scope, intensifying the monitoring of instruction, implementing valid benchmark testing, disaggregating data to a fine point of recognizing specific Student Expectations negatively impacting subgroups. subgroups, analyzing vocabulary relevant and conflicting with a student's linguistic background, replacing Principals and Assistant.
+Assistant Principals, etc. all became variables that have been previously in place and continue to impact this campus.
+(September 1 Timeline) The campus Principal position was newly filled in September 2009.
+There is also a strong district and campus Principal position was newly filled in September 2009.
+There is also a strong district and campus Principal position was newly filled in September 2009. and campus based personnel factor that can lend the district/campus the direction so greatly needed.
+In conducting the data disaggree disaggregation, it was found that the greatest concern is not the Limited English Proficient children attending DCJJCS, but the imposition and Science.
+This data the impact of second language on Hispanic children in foundation areas such as Mathematics and Science.
+This data disaggregation also concluded that That TAKS monitored student subgroups are almost non-existent at the high school level an areas such as Mattonians and State and St level and not impacting the final scores.
 (January 2011)

 DCJJCS also fully analyzed its needs to determine if the district had the capacity to provide the resources and support to the campus in support of their quest to continue school improvement and the response was in the affirmative.
-Presently, the district has a Federal Programs Director, Special Education Director, Area Instruction al Leaders, a School Improvement Administrator, a Business Manager and a Superintendent all fully committed to the grant.
-(On-going Timeline) DCJJCS also recognized in their needs assessment that the District has two Tier III campuses and one Tier I campus(s).
+Presently, the district has a Federal Programs Director, Special Education Director, Area Instruction at Leaders, a School Improvement Administration of the Administ Administrator, a Business Manager and a Superintendent all fully committed to the grant.
+(On-going Timeline) DCJJCS also recognitions and an action of the superintendent and fully committed to the grant. recognized in their needs assessment that the District has two Tier III campuses and one Tier I campus(s).